 Compared with other investment types, property is relatively difficult to sell and convert to cash at short notice.
-Therefore, to assess liquidity, the Council monitors usable reserve levels that are available for revenue purposes as a percentage of rental income from commercial property.
+Therefore, to assess liquidity, the Council monitors usable reserve levels that are available for revenue purposes as a percentage of the income generated from the schemes funded from borrowing.